nuriath/Instagram-App/instagram/readme.md

 # Instagram-App

+## Description
--This is an Application where you can signin and you can posts fotos and you ca live the comments and likes
+-This is an Application where you can signin and you can posts fotos and you can leave the comments and likes

+## Auther
+- Mwangza Nuriath

+## Setup/Installations